SGA-A/c2c/README.md

 </div>

 ## Installation
+> [!NOTE]
+> I do not support running an instance of my bot.
+Setup details will not be given, if you can figure it out, go nuts.

+> [!CAUTION]
-Regarding setting up this bot yourself, the installation guide will not provided.
-I have not designed this bot to be used for others nor do I encourage this to take place.
-If you wish to fork this repo and setup a version of my bot however, you may do so.
-I am not responsible for any errors that may occur when running this bot.
+> I am not responsible for any errors that may occur when running this bot.

 ## Features
 - Advanced economy system (no json, using databases)